b13/codeblock/README.md

 use it to display source code in our blog on [b13.com](https://b13.com), where we have a full-AMP website and do not include non-AMP JavaScript files.

-Sharing our expertise.
 [Find more TYPO3 extensions we have developed](https://b13.com/useful-typo3-extensions-from-b13-to-you) that help us deliver value in client projects.
 As part of the way we work, we focus on testing and best practices to ensure long-term performance, reliability, and results in all our code.